Crimson Moonlight

 Crimson Moonlight is a Swedish black metal band.
-The band was formed in the summer of 1997 with the mere intention of recording a primitive old school black metal demo and playing one show before breaking up.
-However, the breakup never happened, and they have since recorded two EPs and three full-length albums.
+The band was formed in the summer of 1997 with the intention of recording a primitive, old-school black metal demo and playing one show before breaking up.
+The breakup never happened, and they have since recorded two EPs and three full-length albums.
 They were previously signed to Rivel Records, currently to Endtime Productions.
 They have toured US twice, and have been featured in two metal documentary films.

 History

 Beginning (1997–1999)

-Crimson Moonlight was formed by Simon "Pilgrim" Rosén (vocals), Gustav "Gurra" Elowsson (drums), Petter Stenmarker (guitar, keyboards), Jonathan Jansson (guitar), and Simon Lindh (bass) in the summer of 1997.
-They recorded a demo called Glorification of the Master of Light.
-Originally, their intention was to split the band after recording that demo, but they decided to carry on.
-In the year 1998, they recorded their first studio EP titled Eternal Emperor, which presented a more keyboard-driven symphonic black metal style, in contrast to the more primitive, Horde-inspired music found on their demo.
-In 1998, Crimson Moonlight released a live album titled Live in Varsås, and in 2001 released their second demo titled Heralding the Dawn.
+Simon "Pilgrim" Rosén (vocals), Gustav "Gurra" Elowsson (drums), Petter Stenmarker (guitar, keyboards), Jonathan Jansson (guitar), and Simon Lindh (bass) formed Crimson Moonlight in the summer of 1997.
+They recorded the demo Glorification of the Master of Light.
+They intended to split up after recording that demo, but decided to carry on.
+In the year 1998, they recorded their first studio EP, Eternal Emperor, which presented a keyboard-driven symphonic black metal style, in contrast to the more primitive, Horde-inspired music of their demo.
+In 1998, Crimson Moonlight released the live album Live in Varsås, and in 2001 released their second demo, Heralding the Dawn.